google/syzkaller/docs/linux/setup.md

 Syzkaller is a coverage-guided fuzzer and therefore it needs the kernel to be built with coverage support, which requires a recent GCC version.
 Coverage support was submitted to GCC, released in GCC 6.1.0 or later.
+Make sure that your GCC meets this requirement, or get a GCC that [syzbot](/docs/syzbot.md) uses [here](/docs/syzbot.md#crash-does-not-reproduce).

 ### Linux Kernel

 Besides coverage support in GCC, you also need support for it on the kernel side.
-KCOV was committed upstream in Linux kernel version 4.6 and can be enabled by configuring the kernel with `CONFIG_KCOV=y`.
+KCOV was added into mainline Linux kernel in version 4.6 and is be enabled by `CONFIG_KCOV=y` kernel configation option.
-For older kernels you need to backport commit [kernel: add kcov code coverage](https://github.com/torvalds/linux/commit/5c9a8750a6409c63a0f01d51a9024861022f6593).
+For older kernels you need to at least backport commit [kernel: add kcov code coverage](https://github.com/torvalds/linux/commit/5c9a8750a6409c63a0f01d51a9024861022f6593).
+Besides that, it's recomended to backport all kernel patches that touch `kernel/kcov.c`.

 To enable more syzkaller features and improve bug detection abilities, it's recommended to use additional config options.
 See [this page](kernel_configs.md) for details.